Two Items - Updated (April 3, 2026):

 Yellow Trail

-The Yellow trail is an approximately mile-long connector trail that begins at the White trail, and concludes at its intersection with the Purple trail.
-The Yellow trail begins a short distance after crossing the Frank Stone bridge.
+The Yellow trail is an approximately two mile-long inverted U-shaped trail that begins at the White trail just past the Puckett Creek Bridge, and concludes at White just prior to White's crossing of the W6 bridge.
 The trail passes through two hollows before eventually taking an uphill turn away from the creek.
 Remnants of at least one old moonshiner's still can be found on the trail.
 As you hike the trail, imagine the prosperous industry that once populated the banks of the creek, the mysterious wood and alcohol smells that permeated the hollows, and the trepidation of any law enforcement officer who was charged with finding and destroying any operable stills in the area.

 -